hyndland-primary-parent-council/hyndland-primary-parent-council.github.io/content/_news/parent-council-meeting-6.md

 Please feel free to come along and find out more about what your Parent Council does.

 Contact your Parent Council rep if you have any queries or questions that you’d like to discuss.
-The Parent Council email address is: [enquiries@hyndlandprimaryparentcouncil.org](mailto:enquiries@hyndlandprimaryparentcouncil.org)
+The Parent Council email address is: [hello@hyndlandprimary.parent-council.scot](mailto:hello@hyndlandprimary.parent-council.scot)